syseleven/grav-docs-metakube/pages/04.tutorials/15.create-an-ingress-controller/default.en.md

 helm install --name cert-manager --namespace cert-manager --version v0.7.0 jetstack/cert-manager
 ```

+If you want to use the [SysEleven DNS service](https://docs.syseleven.de/syseleven-stack/en/reference/dns) for certificate DNS validation (e.g. required for wildcard certificates) you need to install the [designate webhook](https://github.com/syseleven/designate-certmanager-webhook) in the cluster.
+Please follow instructions from the provided [README](https://github.com/syseleven/designate-certmanager-webhook/blob/master/README.md).

 ### Configure cluster issuer

-After installing the cert-manager you have to configure how it can fetch certificates.
+After installing the cert-manager you have to configure how it shall fetch certificates.
 For that you have to add a _ClusterIssuer_ to your Kubernetes cluster:

 ```bash
 cat <<'EOF' | kubectl apply -f -